Josiah Quincy II

 Josiah Quincy II (/ˈkwɪnzi/; February 23, 1744 – April 26, 1775) was an American lawyer and patriot.
 He was a principal spokesman for the Sons of Liberty in Boston prior to the Revolution and was John Adams' co-counsel during the trials of Captain Thomas Preston and the soldiers involved in the Boston Massacre.

-Family
+Early life

+Quincy was born in Boston in 1744 to Colonel Josiah Quincy I and Hannah Sturgis Quincy.
+In 1756, shortly after the death of his mother, he moved with his father and other siblings to their ancestral homestead in Braintree.

-Quincy was the son of Col. Josiah Quincy I and the father of the Harvard president and Boston mayor Josiah Quincy III.
+Quincy was the father of the Harvard president and Boston mayor Josiah Quincy III.
 He was a descendant of Edmund Quincy, who emigrated to Massachusetts in 1633.
 His first cousin once removed was Dorothy Quincy, wife of Governor John Hancock.
 He was also a distant relative of John Quincy Adams through the sixth President's mother, Abigail Smith Adams.